ssol7055/HandS_SoftwareChallenge/README.md

 conda install -c conda-forge toml code
 ```
+If you have no experience with Anaconda or VS Code, please refer to the "setting.mp4" video in this github repository.

 ### 3. Code your algorithm
 You can code your algorithm in `simul.py`.
 If you want to define any global variables, define them in `__init__` function.
 Code your algorithm in `algorithms` function.
 - Caution: do not change any arguments and returns in `algorithms` function.